YZnoodle/YZnoodle.github.io/_posts/3/2020-2-4-Dialogue-Manager-and-Parser.md

 </details>

 **Rules**
-If there is time, I plan to write a rule checker to check if a json file is valid.
-But I want to test the parser out in a few projects first before committing too much time in this design because things might change.
+TODO: write a rule checker to check if a json file is valid.
-Most of the rules should be intuitive and easily maintained if started with a graphical design like in the example above.
+Most of the rules should be intuitive and easily maintained if started with a graphical design like in the example above:
-Here are the rules:
 1. A graph must have a start block named “start”
 2. Each block must contain key "dialogues", which must be a list of size greater than 0
 3. Each object in "dialogues" must contain key "text", which must be a string